-Because of the START system's convenience, the abundance of local taxi services, and the fact that many local outfitters will pick you up from your hotel en route to the day's adventure, having a car of your own is not necessary in Jackson Hole.
+Because of the START system's convenience, the abundance of local taxi services, Uber and Lyft service and the fact that many local outfitters will pick you up from your hotel en route to the day's adventure, having a car of your own is not necessary in Jackson Hole.
 However, for those who want to get behind the wheel in Jackson Hole, rental cars are available at the airport and in town.

 Don't Forget Biking!

 Jackson Hole was recently named as one of the 10 most bike-friendly cities in the country.
 So don't forget that bicycling around Jackson is a great, and probably the most enjoyable, way to get from place to place.

 In fact, Jackson Hole is covered with bicycle specific "pathways" and several new routes are currently under construction.
 For more info, check out our article all about the Jackson Hole Pathways.

 If you don't have bikes but would like some for a day or during your stay here, there are plenty of locations to rent: